NativeAIHub

 • Requires technical setup to run locally: downloading models, configuring inference frameworks, and managing hardware resources

-• The smallest sizes (270M, 1B) are limited in reasoning capability and best suited for simple tasks or fine tuned applications
+• The E2B edge model is limited in reasoning capability compared to the larger sizes and is best suited for simple on device tasks or fine tuned applications

 How to get started